Garda Water Unit: Training

 Members can further specialise in: dive supervision, underwater photography, climbing & rope skills, equipment servicing, and Sonar operating.

 Equipment

 The Garda Water Unit employ a mixture of fifteen different types of water-borne vessels, mostly inflatable boats.
 Two however are river-going vessels used for inland patrols.

 Inter-agency operations

 The Garda Water Unit cross-trains with the other Garda Operational Support Units.
-It also carries out operations and exercises with a number of agencies such as the Irish Coastguard, the Irish Customs Service, the Irish Naval Service (NSDS), the Fire Brigade and the Civil Defence.
+It also carries out operations and exercises with a number of agencies such as the Irish Coast Guard, the Irish Customs Service, the Irish Naval Service (NSDS) and the Civil Defence.

-This type of multi-agency training improves operational skills and provides an opportunity to improve response times and capabilities.